chaosloth/flex-wallboard/README.md

 If you see "ERR" for a statistic it is an indicator the formula is incorrect.
 Check that that appropriate breaks have been configured in Flex.

-If you see "ERR FMT" for a statistic it means the value of the statistic could not be convered into the appropriate format.
-Check the statistic definition, specifcally the "format" value.
+If you see "ERR FMT" for a statistic it means the value of the statistic could not be converted into the appropriate format.
+Check the statistic definition, specifically the "format" value.

 # Credits